Connect with others who understand.

 Clothing

 Friction and tight clothing can aggravate genital eczema.
-Wearing loose, comfortable clothing made from cotton can help alleviate irritation.
-You may also want to try fragrance-free laundry detergents or fabric softeners.
+Wearing loose, comfortable clothing made from cotton can help ease irritation.
+Avoid laundry detergents that have fragrances, and always rinse your clothes well after washing them.

 Physical Contraceptives

-Some men with eczema find that physical contraceptives — such as condoms and diaphragms — cause genital irritation.
-This is particularly true if you have a sensitivity or allergy to latex.
+Some people with eczema find that physical contraceptives — such as condoms and diaphragms — cause genital irritation.
+This is particularly true if you have a sensitivity or allergic reaction to latex.
 Spermicidal creams or gels, which help prevent pregnancy by killing the sperm, can also cause the genitals to become irritated.

 Managing Itch

-Intense itching is one of the most prominent symptoms of eczema on the scrotum.
+Intense itching is one of the most common symptoms of eczema on the scrotum.
 Some over-the-counter anti-itch products can help relieve this uncomfortable symptom.
-If these do not help, your doctor may recommend other treatment options, such as antihistamines.
-They may also perform further testing, as other conditions — such as iron deficiency anemia, or low iron levels — can cause itchiness.
+Your doctor may also perform more testing to see if something else is causing the itching.

 Practicing Good Hygiene

-While keeping the genitals clean is an important part of managing scrotal eczema, overwashing or using irritating soaps can worsen symptoms.
-It is recommended that people with genital eczema wash the affected areas with warm water and a nondetergent cleanser.
+Keeping the genitals clean is an important part of managing scrotal eczema.
+But overwashing or using irritating soaps can worsen symptoms.
+People with genital eczema may be advised to wash the affected areas with warm water and a nondetergent cleanser.

 How have you dealt with scrotal eczema?
-Share your experience and tips in the comments below or by posting on MyEczemaTeam.
+Share your experience and tips in the comments below or by posting on your Activities page.

 A MyEczemaTeam Member